Cheppar/Cheppar/README.md

 - 👋 Hi, I’m @Cheppar
-- 👀 I’m interested in building webGIS platforms to enforce land rights in Kenya.
-- I’m currently learning to biuld an online bank coded with Spring Framework 🌱 and postgreSQL.
 - 💞️ I’m looking to collaborate on IOT, GIS , surveying, Artificial Intelligence.
-- 📫 How to reach me on email ejioforched@gmail.com

 <!---
 Cheppar/Cheppar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.